guptanikhil28/Samsung-Galaxy-Accelerometers-Analysis/README.md

 # Samsung-Galaxy-Accelerometers-Analysis

-his repository deals with the script of analyzing the tracking parameters of Samsung Accelerometer of a sample group of 30 people
+This repository deals with the script of analyzing the tracking parameters of Samsung Accelerometer of a sample group of 30 people

 # Script sequence:-